 One day, after we packed everything into the car, I took my seat and my friend got into the driver’s seat.
 At the moment he sat down, I had a feeling that we were forgetting keys.
 The feeling lasted maybe half-a-second and then it was gone as we began to drive.
 I quickly forgot the thought as we made our way to the event.

 We pulled up to the hall and began to unload supplies from the trunk.
-My friend went to go unlock the hall – as renters of the hall, we were given a set of keys – and he realized he had left the keys at home!
+My friend went to go unlock the hall and he realized he had left the keys at home!